dev4Agriculture/isoxml-dotnet/README.md

 **Important**: Both Grids should be acessed through the Functions GetValue/SetValue only!

-## WSM
+## ClientName
-An analysis class to Analyse WorkingSetMasterNames
+An analysis class to Analyse WorkingSetMasterNames/ClientNames

 The WorkingSetMasterName, also known as ClientName is the Unique Identifier for a machine in the ISOXML world.(Actually it's "nearly unique" only :-/)